FrangipaneTeam/terraform-plugin-framework-validators/docs/stringvalidator/index.md

 ## List of Validators

 - [`RequireIfAttributeIsOneOf`](../common/require_if_attribute_is_one_of.md) - This validator is used to require the attribute if another attribute is one of the given values.
+- [`OneOfWithDescription`](oneofwithdescription.md) - This validator is used to check if the string is one of the given values and format the description and the markdown description.

 ### Network